rieckpil/progmot/content/post/writing-a-book-remotely.md

 ## How We Started

-(first Poc, outline chapters, start writing)
+(first Poc, outline chapters, start writing, some technical hints on the worklfow, why Leanpub)

-We then met constantly every two weeks and
+We then met constantly every two weeks via Zoom and created a Slack workspace for communication and coordination.

 As a first step, we wanted to develop a small proof of concept application to explore which areas we can write about.
 We wanted our readers complete the journey from only a bit about AWS to having a automated CI/CD pipeline that deploys their application to production.